Skip to main content

 As a result of the command above:

 1. All the indicated tables will be dropped in the destination.
-Note that dlt drops the child tables as well.
+Note that dlt drops the nested tables as well.

 2. All the indicated tables will be removed from the indicated schema.